• CSC tag_orngBlu

 Third Thursday: Why are you spending the time, money, and effort to attend CSC?

-Barrett: I vastly prefer in-person learning.
-There’s value in webinars, but there’s really no substitute for in-person events like CSC.
+Barrett: I believe very strongly in the value of attending in-person events.
+There’s value in webinars, but there’s really no substitute for immersive events like CSC.
 It’s difficult to respond to the audience in a webinar when you’re not seeing that person’s face.
-You’re not able to react in real time and address that perceived concern or point of disagreement the way you can in person.
-It’s more difficult to present to a room where you don’t get that initial visual or verbal feedback from people.
+Engagement is so much more effective when you’re able to get that visual or verbal feedback from an audience during an in-person presentation.
 At CSC you’re trying to really create a dialogue and that’s what super conference does so well.
 It allows you to become immersed with peers and colleagues and have real dialogue about these relevant issues.

 Latest News•News